github-for-unity/unity-release-notes/README.md

-## Release notes generator for GitHub for Uity
+## Release notes generator for GitHub for Unity

 This script will grab all the issues that have been closed since the last tag was created and list them by Features/Enhancements/Bugs (plus all the PRs that were closed in case something was missed).